 Add 2 cups of water, cover, and cook until couscous is tender, about 10 minutes.

-Remove from heat, remove cover, stir in remaining olive oil, and allow to cool
+Remove from heat, remove the cover, stir in remaining olive oil, and allow to cool

 Transfer couscous to a bowl, and add all remaining ingredients, tossing to combine.